 In order to prevent your license from being suspended after 30 days of receipt of the certified letter from DMV, you must request an administrative hearing timely and appropriately.
 Upon request of an administrative hearing, the pending revocation of your license will by put on hold so that you can drive lawfully.

 In 2010, the West Virginia Legislature created the Office of Administrative Hearings (OAH) and vested it with the jurisdiction to conduct and rule upon DUI license revocation proceedings.
 In order to prevail in an administrative license revocation proceeding, you need an attorney who is knowledgeable about the rules and procedures employed by OAH.
-The attorneys at Zerbe & Pence know what it takes to prevail in an administrative license revocation proceeding and are available for a free consultation!
+The team of Zerbe & Pence knows what it takes to prevail in an administrative license revocation proceeding and is available for a free consultation!

 If the OAH issues an order revoking your license and you do not timely request a hearing, your license will be revoked.
 In order to secure a valid license, you must pay a reinstatement fee and complete the safety and treatment course, which is an alcohol education class designed to reduce repeat offenders.

 For first offense DUI with alcohol, the revocation time is six months, which can be reduced to three months upon completion of the Safety and Treatment Program.
 Alternatively, your license will be revoked for 15 days, followed by the 120-day participation in the West Virginia Interlock Program.